 Week 7 | February 20th - 24th | Governing Bodies vote on Final Recommendations |

-Week 8 | February 25th - March 4th | Petition Period |
+Week 9 | March 5th - March 10th (tentative dates) | Petition Declaration Period |

 Spring - Week 2 | April 13th & 14th | Spring Elections |

-Zoom Link For Office Hours.
-Live Calendar of ASSU Office Hours.
+Zoom Link For ASSU Office Hours.